 - It is demonstrated that women tended to complete their degrees within four years at a rate of 26% higher than men.

-- The first-year student dropout rate for 2016 was 24.5%, whereas it decreased to 28.3% for 2018.
+- The first-year student dropout rate in 2016 was 24.5%, decreasing to 28.3% for 2018.

 - Pacific Islanders, Blacks, and American Indian/Alaska Natives have the same dropout rates as those of other races.